fusey-may2020/youtube-dl-1/README.md

                                          last)
     --playlist-items ITEM_SPEC           Playlist video items to download.
-                                         Specify indices of the videos in the playlist separated by commas like: "--
+                                         Specify indices of the videos in the playlist separated by commas like:
-                                         playlist-items 1,2,5,8" if you want to
+                                         "--playlist-items 1,2,5,8" if you want
-                                         download videos indexed 1, 2, 5, 8 in
+                                         to download videos indexed 1, 2, 5, 8
-                                         the playlist.
-You can specify range: " --playlist-items 1-3,7,10-13", it will
+                                         in the playlist.
+You can specify range:
+                                         "--playlist-items 1-3,7,10-13", it will
                                          download the videos at index 1, 2, 3,
                                          7, 10, 11, 12 and 13.
     --match-title REGEX                  Download only matching titles (regex or